rmoyano/rafacheatsheet/docker/compose.md

 test_postgres  | The files belonging to this database system will be owned by user "postgres". test_postgres  | This user must also own the server process.
 ```
-Create and start all the services from your configuration file, using detached mode.
+Create and start all the services from your configuration file, using detached mode:
 ```shell
 user@notebook:~/code$ docker compose up -d
 [+] Building 2.2s (11/11) FINISHED                                docker:default